Postgraduate Course: Principles of Data Analytics (CMSE11432)

 -Critically assess the data analytics approaches to apply to the data and draw appropriate conclusions and managerial recommendations from the analytics results.

 -Document their findings in a concise and scientific manner.

 C. Communication and ICT skills

 -Apply state-of-the-art tools for statistical analyses.

--Understand and recognise the theoretical foundations behind the tools available in statistical software such as Minitab and SPSS
+-Understand and recognise the theoretical foundations behind the tools available in statistical software

 -Present to an audience a full data analytics project starting with the definition of research questions and going through the application of analytics techniques and proposing managerial recommendations.

 |Course organiser||Dr Aakil Caunhye